ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

         - i part the windows but if cold enough, idk if necessary
         - try to leave water in car too but thats for long drives
     - i let her sit in passenger seat with windows down while driving
+    - she doesn't like being in back of hatchback, prefers seats
 - i take her into grocery stores, cafes, and libraries all the time

 ## Skin Picking